 There are three primary flight models for flying into Australia that you can consider as the basic connecting flight layover configuration, leaving from Europe and the US.
 Here are the main ones:

 - Primary flight from Europe to South East Asia

 It usually takes 11-13 hours, with one short layover at the airport.
 From there you can fly to Australia.

 - Three 7-hour flights with three layovers

 this means having two different connection airports, for example, Emirates Flights To Australia from London via Dubai, from Dubai to Singapore, and further onto Sydney.
 This flight combination suits those who cannot sit long in a plane and need frequent stops.

 - Going to Australia with a stopover flight

-Conclusions about the flight layover
+Conclusions about a connecting flight with a layover

 Choosing the correct type of flight configuration and planning your flights carefully with the right layover time is crucial to a smooth trip, a stress-free travel experience, and the fastest way to recover from jet lag.